blueskythlikesclouds/SkythTools/README.md

 - slwModel2Gens
 	- A program that converts a Sonic Lost World model file to a Sonic Generations one.
 ## Sonic Forces
+- AnimationExport
+	- A Havok Content Tools 2012 options file that allows you to export animations for Sonic Forces and Sonic Lost World.
+	- Provided by ĐeäTh
 - sonicForcesHkxConverter
 	- A script that converts a .skl.hkx or .anm.hkx file to a Sonic Generations one.
 - HedgeEdit Templates